 About the author.

-Shannon decided to combine her passions of both visual design and story telling.
-Her cultural diversity along with her own journey through life, self-discovery and purpose, has given her the tools and resources to imagine and realize beautifully designed children's books, with a depth, meaning, and voice that is uniquely her own.
+With Just Bee, Shannon decided to combine her passions for both visual design and storytelling.
+Her cultural diversity, along with her own journey of self-discovery, has given Shannon the tools and resources to realize beautifully-designed children’s books with a depth, meaning and a voice that is uniquely her own.

 About the illustrator.

 Echo Li born and raised in a small city near Beijing for over twenty years, she has a deeply rooted Chinese culture background.
 After she graduated from China Central Academy of Fine Art, she came to Art Center College of Design to study illustration in Los Angeles.
 She loves exploring the world, and observing people on the street with a pencil and a sketchbook in hand.
 In her art, line drawing usually is everything, sometimes with shadow and shapes.
 She strives to develop her deep cultural background and combine it with what is happening now in society.
 Her work has appeared on the site of Society of Illustrators and in Creative Quarterly Magazine.

 (To see more Echo's work, find her here: www.qintongli.com)